cl1ck3tyclack/odin_projects/odin-recipes/README.md

 * porridge: Traveler's Gröt
 * smoked fish: Rökt Fisk

-This project should fullfil all requirements.
+This project should fulfill all requirements.

 With this project I demonstrate the use of skills acquired in previous lessons of The Odin Project Foundations Course:
 * the use of basic git, setting up a GitHub repository, atomic and conventional commit messages